Conrad Wilhelm Eger: World War II

 On 9 April 1940, Norway had been invaded by Germany as a part of World War II.
 The ruling cabinet Nygaardsvold and the Royal Family fled the capital Oslo, and Fascist politician Vidkun Quisling took advantage of the situation to perform a coup d'etat.
 However, this was highly unpopular among the Norwegian people, and the newly arrived German occupants did not support such a government either.
-The Supreme Court of Norway, with support by directors in business life and civil administration, were given the green light by German envoy Curt Bräuer to establish the so-called Administrative Council.
+The Supreme Court of Norway, with support from directors in business life and civil administration, was given the green light by German envoy Curt Bräuer to establish the so-called Administrative Council.
 On 3 May 1940, the Administrative Council established the Committee for Industry and Trade (Nemnda for industri og omsetning), to maintain industrial production in Norway throughout the hardships of the war.
 Conrad Wilhelm Eger had a central role in this committee, together with Carl Bøyesen, Einar Schjelderup, Elias Volan and chairman Einar Sunde.
-Eger was also a member of a committee which reviewed the potential for building more aluminium plants.
+Eger was also a member of a committee that reviewed the potential for building more aluminium plants.

 The German occupants eventually tightened their control over Norway, spearheaded by Reichskommissar Josef Terboven.
 The Administrative Council was abolished on 25 September 1940, and the Committee for Industry and Trade was abolished in February 1941.
 The Committee for Industry and Trade was scrutinized after the war, as a part of the legal purge in Norway after World War II.

 In the autumn of 1941, Eger was behind a resistance to the German-friendly working committee in the Federation of Norwegian Industries.
 Together with Gunnar Schjelderup he created the industrial development group Studieselskapet for Norsk Industri.
 From 1944 it was coordinated with the industrial planning for the post-war age, conducted out of London and New York by Norwegian authorities-in-exile.
 Eger was also a central figure in Hjemmefrontens Ledelse.
 He had to flee to the neutral Sweden in 1944.